Ash258/AlvaoApiDefinition/README.md

 This package is not meant to provide the implementation of the Alvoo module, but rather provide IDE intellisense to make the development experience better.

+[Alvao Application templates](https://doc.alvao.com/en/25/modules/alvao-am-custom-apps/applications/templates) (example custom applications) could be found in [Examples folder](./Examples/).

 ## How to use

 1. Create new dotnet project
-    1. `dotnet new console --name custom.app.development`
+    1. `dotnet new classlib --name custom.app.development`
     1. `cd custom.app.development`
 1. Add packages, that are part of Alvao application